LoupVaillant/Monocypher/README.md

 settings.
 To run the code under the TIS interpreter, run

     $ tests/formal-analysis.sh
-    $ tis-interpreter.sh tests/formal-analysis/*.c
+    $ tis-interpreter.sh --cc -Dvolatile= tests/formal-analysis/*.c

+Notes:

-(Note: `tis-interpreter.sh` is part of TIS.
-If it is not in your path, adjust the command accordingly.)
+- `tis-interpreter.sh` is part of TIS.
+If it is not in your path, adjust the command accordingly.

+- The TIS interpreter sometimes fails to evaluate correct programs when they use the `volatile` keyword (which is only used as an attempt to prevent dead store elimination for memory wipes).
+The `-cc -Dvolatile=` option works around that bug by ignoring `volatile` altogether.

 [Frama-c]:https://frama-c.com/
 [TIS]: https://trust-in-soft.com/tis-interpreter/